 A well functioning market requires the necessary transparency; that is why there are various quotations in Europe that show the latest developments on the free market with immediate delivery.

 The weekly Belgapom quotation is one of them.
-Every Friday morning, a committee of traders and processors who buy and sell batches of potatoes every day, quote the most used price on the day before the quotation for the earlies (when applicable) and varieties Fontane, Challenger and Bintje.
-This quotation also includes an additional market mood and in this way offers both buyer and seller an instrument to better interpret the free potato market for Bintje.
+Every Friday morning, a committee of traders and processors who buy and sell batches of potatoes every day, quote the most used price on the day before the quotation for the earlies (when applicable) and Fontane.
+This quotation also includes an additional market mood and in this way offers both buyer and seller an instrument to better interpret the free potato market.

 In fact virtually all the growers, dealers and processors are active on the market both using contracts and on the free market.